bowman2001/perplexdoc/content/blog/image/stand-alone/index.md

 {.p-first}
 <!--more-->

-This page is showing layout demonstrations.
+This page shows layout demonstrations.
 The CommonMark syntax and the additional parameter handling by this theme are described on the [image syntax page](/doc/basic/image/syntax).

 The numbers in the following placeholder images are roughly a multiple of the main text width.